Mqtth3w/Forwarder-Telegram-bot/README.md

 - To unblock the sender send a message `/unblock <replace with sender ID>;`.
 - To suspend the service send `/suspend <optionally insert here a custom sentence>`.
 Means that when a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom sentence]".
 So the DESTINATION will not be informed.
 Example: `/suspend I'm in vacation` then the user will recive "Sorry, the service is temporarily suspended.
 I'm in vacation".
 You can also use the suspend command to change the custom sentence, sending it again with a new sentence.
 - To unsuspend the service send `/unsuspend`.
 When you unsuspend, you clear the custom sentence.
+- The command `/help` give you a link to the User Guide and FAQ.

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.